Johan Rudolph Thorbecke: First ministry (1848–1853)

-Despite initial reluctance, William III appointed Thorbecke as formateur in late October 1849, and his first cabinet took office on 13 November.
-In this cabinet, Thorbecke served as minister of the Interior and chaired the Council of Ministers, thus becoming de facto Prime Minister of the Netherlands.
-Thorbecke's first cabinet passed several acts of particular importance, including the Electoral Act and the Province Act in 1850, and the Municipality Act in the following year.
 Despite these successes, Thorbecke's reforms faced increasing resistance, and he was criticised for his haughtiness and his strained relationship with the King.
+Moreover, the ministry's colonial policy was subject to criticism for being insufficiently progressive.
 In 1853, the Catholic Church sought to restore its episcopal hierarchy in the Netherlands.
 Common people, Protestant clergymen, and conservative notables opposed this in the anti-papal Aprilbeweging ("April Movement").
-Thorbecke, who remained passive in the issue in defence of the separation of church and state, was accused of Catholic sympathies, and he was forced to resign.
+Thorbecke, who remained passive in the issue in defence of the separation of church and state, was accused of Catholic sympathies.
+On 16 April, after the King had publicly expressed his sympathy with the movement in contradiction with the ministry's position, the ministry requested that the King either dismiss it or "remove all doubt and misunderstanding in the most explicit manner, by means of a clear, public statement".
+On 19 April, the King opted for the former.